Shifting Local Setup to AWS

 }

-• Next, I created a symlink to the config file, jenkins-config, as follows:
+directory. - Next, I created a symlink to the config file,

 sudo ln -s /etc/nginx/sites-available/jenkins-config /etc/nginx/sites-enabled/